 If you have been denied compensation, or are considering settlement of your claim, we invite you to come to our office for a free consultation to help you understand your rights.
-A work place injury can cause not only physical pain, injury, and suffering, but it can also cause significant financial issues due to time lost from work, and medical bills and expenses.
+A work place injury can cause not only physical pain, injury, and suffering, but it can also cause significant financial issues due to time lost from work, medical bills, and expenses.
 It is imperative to retain the services of an experienced and knowledgeable Virginia workers’ compensation attorney in order to protect your rights.

 The attorneys of The Reed Law Firm, P.L.L.C. are experienced Virginia workers’ compensation attorneys, and can assist you with your Virginia workers’ compensation claim.
 Contact us today for a free consultation.

-Benefits Available Under the Virginia Workers’ Compensation Act:
+Benefits Available Under the Virginia Workers’ Compensation Act

-Under Virginia law, temporary total disability benefits are available when an injured worker is unable to work due to his workplace injury, and is under active medical care.
+- Temporary Total Disability Benefits Under Virginia law, temporary total disability benefits are available when an injured worker is unable to work due to his workplace injury, and is under active medical care.
 In order to receive temporary total disability benefits, the injured employee cannot work in any capacity.

-Pursuant to the Virginia Workers’ Compensation Act, temporary partial disability benefits are available where an injured worker is able to do some work, but is medically restricted from working the job he or she was performing at the time of the injury.
+- Temporary Partial Disability Benefits Pursuant to the Virginia Workers’ Compensation Act, temporary partial disability benefits are available where an injured worker is able to do some work, but is medically restricted from working the job he or she was performing at the time of the injury.
 For example, if an injured worker’s job description states that they must be able to lift up to 50 pounds, but their treating physician issues a disability slip which states that the injured worker can return to work, but has lifting a restriction of no more than 15 pounds, then that injured worker may be entitled to temporary partial disability benefits if the employer provides a light duty job with a lower pay rate.
 In addition, if an injured worker is unable to work a full eight hour day, as he did prior to his work place accident, he may also be entitled to temporary partial disability benefits.
 With temporary partial disability, the worker receives a percentage of her pre-injury income and is expected to perform some work to earn the rest of her compensation.

-Permanent total disability benefits are available where an injured worker has suffered an injury or occupational disease that completely and permanently prohibits him from returning to work in any capacity.
+- Permanent Total Disability Benefits Permanent total disability benefits are available where an injured worker has suffered an injury or occupational disease that completely and permanently prohibits him from returning to work in any capacity.

-Even if a worker cannot obtain permanent total disability benefits, he or she may still be eligible for permanent partial disability benefits if they have a permanent injury that impacts their ability to fully perform their job, but is able to work in some capacity.
+- Permanent Partial Disability Benefits Even if a worker cannot obtain permanent total disability benefits, he or she may still be eligible for permanent partial disability benefits if they have a permanent injury that impacts their ability to fully perform their job, but is able to work in some capacity.

-In the event a work place injury results in permanent disfigurement and/or scaring, a worker may receive compensation for any such disfigurement and/or scaring caused by the work accident.
+- Disfigurement/Mutilation In the event a work place injury results in permanent disfigurement and/or scaring, a worker may receive compensation for any such disfigurement and/or scaring caused by the work accident.

 Although an injured worker is generally limited to filing a workers’ compensation claim against the employer, an injured worker may be able to recover from other negligent third parties in certain circumstances.
 For example, if an employee is injured at work in a car accident, there may be both a workers’ compensation claim, and a third party personal injury claim against the other driver.

-An attorney experienced in handling both personal injury cases, and workers’ compensation claims, can help determine if a third party may be liable for your injuries.
+An attorney experienced in handling both personal injury cases, and workers compensation claims, can help determine if a third party may be liable for your injuries.
 It is important to consult with an attorney who is experienced in both workers’ compensation cases, and personal injury cases, because workers’ compensation benefits pay for medical bills and some lost wages, but do not cover pain and suffering and other non-monetary damages.
 Therefore, it is always important to investigate whether third parties unrelated to your employer may also be held responsible.

 Before you retain an attorney, make sure you read our page on Protecting Your Claim.
 Immediate action may be necessary on your part to prevent an accidental compromise of your claim.